benjymous/annotations/sandman/sandman.70.md

 - #### Panel 2

   "Duma's feet may, or may not, quite touch the ground."
 Possibly as a result of having been corrupted.
-[See my annotation in the Kindly Ones section.]
+[See [60:1](sandman.60.md#page-1)]

 ### Page 22